Rest when you are weary. Refresh and renew yourself, your body, your mind, your spirit. And then get back to work. Ralph Marston

 Not that I overly care, but I would love to have some kind of handle on fashion, and to have ‘looking good’ on my priority list for longer than a minute.
 I have tried before, but I give up fairly quickly and start wearing my comfortable pants again.

 I have been holding on to a few items that I bought my last year in Canada like a lifeline home, or some cosmic connection to a life I once had.
-There are memories attached to those clothes, I am totally guessing here, but instead of the cute person that once wore those outfit, I am and they are both a shadow of the former.
+There are memories attached to those clothes, I am totally guessing here, but instead of the cute person that once wore those outfit, I am and they are both a shadow of a former self.
 The clothes stretched out and faded from one too many times through the wash.

 It is time to say goodbye to those old clothes, to Canada, to France, and to my former selves.
 And what a better way to celebrate a new start than with new clothes?

 Living in southern France I got away with very few items of clothing.
-In the summer it was bathing suits and bathing suit covers, shorts and T-shirts and my signature flip-flops.
+In the summer it was bathing suits and bathing suit covers, shorts and T-shirts and my signature leather flip-flops.
 In winter it was tights and long shirts, scarves and boot or gym clothes with running shoes.
-I was in complete comfort all the time… It was bliss… But a grown-up woman of age forty-something must buy clothes that not only feel good, but look good.
+I was in complete comfort all the time… It was bliss… However, grown-up women of a certain age (forty-something) must buy clothes that not only feel good, but look good.
 Remember Cotton Ginny the clothing line made of soft loose cotton fabrics.
 Once you start wearing them it was hard to go back to regular clothes.
 That’s where I am at, in the comfort realm.

 It is funny though, no matter how much money we have ever had or not had, my wardrobe has never been my priority.